Icy Health

 There are several causes associated with swollen eyelids:

-However, there is no technical distinction based on the grounds associated with the formation of swollen eyelids.
-But, for our convenience and proper understanding, we can distinguish the causes or symptoms into two segments.
-The common is the first one, and the severe is the second cause.
+However, there is no technical distinction based on the grounds associated with forming swollen eyelids.
+But, for our convenience and understanding, we can distinguish the causes or symptoms into two segments.
+The common is the first, and the severe is the second cause.

-The most common cause of swollen eyelids or eye-related allergies: i.e. viral, conjunctivitis, or allergic conjunctivitis
+The most common cause of swollen eyelids 2or eye-related allergies: i.e. viral, conjunctivitis, or allergic conjunctivitis.

-The above-mentioned viral and allergic issues are the common symptoms concerning eyelid swelling.
-This type of viral is considered the cause of infectious conjunctivitis.
+Viruses and allergies are the common symptoms of eyelid swelling.
+This type of viral infection is considered to cause infectious conjunctivitis.

-In addition, the latter i.e. allergic conjunctivitis is the allergy.
-There are some symptoms relating to allergic conjunctivitis.
-These are excessive itching in the eyes, red eye, and swollen development of separate layers of eyes.
+In addition, the latter, allergic conjunctivitis, is an allergy.
+Some symptoms of allergic conjunctivitis are excessive itching in the eyes, red eyes, and swollen development of separate layers of eyes.

 2. Common Causes Include